pmcilreavy/pmcilreavy.github.io/_posts/2018-12-18-debug-eventgrid-triggered-azure-function.md

 - `Content-Type` = `application/json`
 - `aeg-event-type` = `Notification`
-- `x-functions-key` = `<You can get this code from the Azure portal under the Manage section of your function>`

 <img src="https://blog.mcilreavy.com/img/eventgridazurefunction/postman_screenshot_2.png" title="Message headers"/>

 That is it!
-You should now be able to send the message to the Azure function and receive a 202 (Accepted) successful response.
+Now set a breakpoint on your Azure Function solution and hit F5.
+Then send the Postman message and your breakpoint should be hit.
+When the Azure function completes it should return a 202 (Accepted) response back to Postman.

 Depending on what you're testing, it's likely that you'll want to supply a new value for `id` and `eventTime` each time you send the message.
 It gets a bit tedious doing this by hand each time so you can utilise postman's _pre-request script_ feature to set a couple of variables that we can substitute in the body of the message.